kebedemeron905/extended_App/README.md

 node server.js
 ```

-4. Go to `localhost:3000` to make a purchase
+4. Go to `localhost:3000` to make add items to cart, checkout, and receive payment confirmation

 ## Design Approach